Aniline Wax Pull Up Leather Care Kit AW3

 Product Overview

-Aniline Wax Pull-Up Leather Care Kit AW3 by Leather Doctor® is expertly curated to clean, rinse, hydrate, soften, revive, and condition to its original beauty.
+Aniline Wax Pull-Up Leather Care Kit AW3 by Leather Doctor® is a comprehensive leather-safe care system formulated to clean, rinse, hydrate, soften, revive, and protect aniline wax pull-up leathers.

 What is Wax Pull-Up Leather?

-• Wax Pull Up 8.6 – Restores the fashion effect and glossy pull-up sheen.
+Wax Pull-Up 8.6 – Revives the waxy fashion effect and enhances pull-up contrast and gloss.

-• Aniline dyes are more UV-sensitive than pigments.
+Aniline dyes are UV-sensitive and more prone to fading than pigments.

-Why Does Leather Feel Stiff in Sunlit Areas?
+Why Does Leather Feel Stiff in Sun-Exposed Areas?

-• Heat and UV exposure evaporate fats and oils, causing dryness and stiffness.
+Heat and UV draw out natural fats and oils, causing fiber dryness and stiffness.

 How Does Stiffness Lead to Cracking?